 OR withNeighborsOf(components = (name in ("appA","appB")))

 withCauseOffunction has been deprecated.
 This functionality has been replaced by the Root Cause Analysis section in the visualizer.
-The construct will be parsed, but won't produce any additional components.
+The construct will be parsed, but will not produce any additional components.

-You can switch between basic and advanced filtering by selecting Basic or Advanced under Filter Topology in the View Filters panel.
+You can switch between basic and advanced filtering by selecting Basic or Advanced under Filter Topology in the View Filters pane.

-It's always possible to switch from Basic to Advanced filtering.
+It is always possible to switch from Basic to Advanced filtering.
 The selected basic filters will be converted directly to an STQL query.
-For simple queries it's also possible to switch from Advanced to Basic filtering, however, some advanced queries aren't compatible with basic filters.
+For simple queries it is also possible to switch from Advanced to Basic filtering, however, some advanced queries are not compatible with basic filters.